Details of Seasonal Packhouse Positions

 No experience is necessary as full training is provided.

-The fruit moves around the packhouse on conveyor belts and this can induce motion sickness in those prone to it.
+Please note: The fruit moves around the packhouse on conveyor belts and this can induce motion sickness in those prone to it.

 -